 Blackened mahi mahi fish tacos with fresh, homemade coleslaw are super easy to make and come together in just 30 minutes.
 They're perfect as a quick weeknight meal and are even quite healthy, low calorie and gluten free.
 Simply season and fry your fish, mix up your slaw and portion both into corn tortillas.
 Add all of your favorite taco toppings and enjoy your mouthwateringly delicious dinner!

 Disclaimer: This article contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 Austin (my husband) and I went to Cabo San Lucas, Mexico with some friends back in October of 2021.
 We did so many fun things on that trip.
-We laid by the pool and drank skinny margaritas, stuffed our faces at many incredible restaurants and walked on the beach.
+We laid by the pool and drank skinny margaritas and tequila soda, stuffed our faces at many incredible restaurants and walked on the beach.

 One day we went deep sea fishing with our group, and besides my tendency towards sea sickness, it was a blast!
 We caught a ridiculous amount of dorado (Spanish for Mahi Mahi) and these street tacos have been the BEST, tasty way to enjoy our bounty.

 There are so many reasons to make this amazing recipe!
 For starters, it's extremely delicious, fast, easy, healthy and gluten free.
 It's also a great pescatarian meal.
 Tacos are highly customizable and you can add any topping your heart desires.
 Get creative and mix things up with all of your favorites.

 You can also make your tacos keto-friendly by using La Banderita Carb Counter Tortillas (note, however, that these are not gluten free)!

 - Mahi mahi: you can buy mahi mahi at most grocery stores!
 Check at the meat counter or frozen seafood section.